kuprogrammingclub/Weekly-Problems-2016-2017/Week01_Sep14/05_Advanced1/README.md

 #### Note
-We will be adding an advanced category in future weekly problems.
-For now We're keeping it to intermediate to see the responses.
+For now we're keeping it somewhat on the lighter end.
 We don't want to scare lower classmen and we don't want to turn away upper classmen.
 We will be open to suggestions at the next KU Programming Club meeting on 09/14/16 following the ACM meeting.
 If you're an upperclassmen and have ideas for puzzles we're open to any and all suggestions.
 Thank you. - Blaine and Shaina